World Plants Logo

 English Boxwood

 Origin: Found throughout Europe but rare in England and limited there to only a few locations in the south and southwest.
-It has been a popular garden plant in Europe since Roman times and as a result has become naturalised throughout the region.
+It has been a popular garden plant in Europe since Roman times and as a result has become naturalized throughout the region.

 Mike's Opinion